EXPAT PENSION TRANSFER BENEFITS

 THE LIFETIME ALLOWANCE

-INCOME TAXED IN COUNTRY OF RESIDENCE
+INCOME TAXED IN COUNTRY OF RESIDENCE FOR EXPAT PENSION TRANSFER

 A non-UK tax resident can request for pensions payment to be paid out gross.
-One of the Benefits of Pension Transfers Using an Overseas Recognised Pension Scheme are clients can transfer to a more favourable tax jurisdiction such as Malta, Isle of Man or Gibraltar.
+One of the Benefits of Pension Transfers Using an Overseas Recognized Pension Scheme are clients can transfer to a more favorable tax jurisdiction such as Malta, Isle of Man or Gibraltar.
 For example if your pension is held in Gibraltar the income tax rate there is 2.5%.
 So for a higher rate taxpayer that would have paid 40% at source on their pension in the UK now pays 2.5% saving 37.5%.

 FINAL SALARY SCHEMES

 A defined benefit, also known as a final salary scheme, is the most generous pension you can receive.
 The schemes have meant most close, restrict access or reduce benefits because as they are expensive to operate.
-If the pension scheme collapses or the employer becomes insolvent the UK Pension Protection Fund (PPF) takes over the scheme.
-The PPF is not Government backed and functions by charging a levy on pension schemes it looks after.
+If the pension scheme collapses or the employer becomes insolvent the UK Pension Protection Fund (P.P.F) takes over the scheme.
+The P.P.F is not Government backed and functions by charging a levy on pension schemes it looks after.
 90% of your pension will be protected with a cap of £32,761 per annum.
 Larger pensions are impacted more by this.
 If you have a large pension passing this on to your beneficiaries is an option with a QROP’s as passing away with a final salary scheme your pension can die with you or your spouse may receive 50% of the payments.
 Benefits of Pension Transfers in this case would be you could protect your pension from UK Inheritance Tax.

 NO INCOME TAX CHARGE ON DEATH- OUTSIDE THE SCOPE OF THE 45% TAX CHARGE

 With a UK pension should a person aged below 75 pass away they can pass their pension to a nominated person tax free.
 If they die over age 75 there is a tax charge of 45% on passing this to the beneficiary.
-With a Recognised Overseas Pension Scheme the holder can take the benefits at 55 and pass on their pension upon death with no tax liability.
+With a Recognized Overseas Pension Scheme the holder can take the benefits at 55 and pass on their pension upon death with no tax liability.

 EXCHANGE RATE RISK